-Pandoro literally means golden bread.
-It is a golden yeast cake most commonly found in the shape of an eight-pointed star.
+Pandoro means “golden bread”.
+It’s a golden yeast cake commonly found in the shape of an eight-pointed star.

 Traditionally served around New Years, it compliments your favorite champagne or spumante wonderfully.

-In many Italian households it’s just not Christmas without a plate of Struffoli on the table.
+In many Italian homes, Struffoli on the table means Christmas.
 Delicately fried marble-sized balls of dough, they are crisp on the outside but light on the inside.
 We toss ours with honey and freshly toasted hazelnuts and sprinkle them with nonpareils.

 Rococo are wreath-shaped biscotti made with hazelnuts, vanilla, orange zest, nutmeg and a hint of cinnamon.